myny2005/FormalOrInformal/README.md

   Loads raw `.txt` files, labels the data, and outputs a single CSV you can use for training.

 - `simple.ipynb`
   Trains a simple **TF-IDF + Logistic Regression** model.
-Surprisingly effective for such a small and fast solution.
+Surprisingly effective for such a small and fast solution (evaluated using F1 Score: https://en.wikipedia.org/wiki/F-score).

 - `fine_tune.ipynb`
   Fine-tunes `distilbert-base-uncased` using Hugging Face Transformers.